-Secrets of De Hoop Field notes on the GEOMORPHOLOGY, HYDROLOGY and ARCHAEOLOGY Geomorphological and Environs Between CAPE AGULHAS and CAPE INFANTA Research
+Secrets of Field notes on the A Де Ноор GEOMORPHOLOGY, HYDROLOGY A CONTRACTOR OF A CONTRACTOR OFTA CONTRACTOR O and Environs and ARCHAEOLOGY Between CAPE AGULHAS and CAPE INFANTA Geomorphological Research

-The Enon Formation
+Enon Formation

-The Enon Formation (of the Uitenhage Group) was formed along the southern section of South Africa during the break up of Gondwana when there was widespread erosion of the rocks comprising the Cape Fold Belt.
+The Enon Formation (the youngest formation of the Uitenhage Group) was formed along the southern section of South Africa during the break up of Gondwana when there was widespread erosion of the rocks comprising the Cape Fold Belt.
 It is considered to be Late Jurassic to Early Cretaceous in age, some 145 ma ago.

 Conglomerates are the most diagnostic feature of the Enon, so much so that in the past the formation was referred to as the Enon Conglomerate Formation.
 The conglomerates consist of large, sub-rounded to rounded clasts of sheared or unsheared quartzite and sometimes slate, shale and charcoal.
 Quartzite clasts are generally more rounded whereas the slate and shale clasts are angular.
 These are interbedded with subordinate sandstone lenses ranging from white, yellow, red and green in colour, claystones and rare mudstone units.
-These were deposited in a high-energy alluvial environment where debris flows were common (Figures 10 and 11).
+These were deposited in a high-energy alluvial environment where debris flows were common (Figure 10).